Southgate, London: Governance

 In 1894 an urban district of Middlesex, called Southgate, was created by the Local Government Act 1894.
 In 1933 the Municipal Borough of Southgate was created.
 The borough, which had its headquarters at Southgate Town Hall, was abolished in 1965 by the London Government Act 1963.
 Its area then came within the newly created London Borough of Enfield, which also included the areas that had been within the Municipal Borough of Enfield and the Municipal Borough of Edmonton.

 The parliamentary constituency covering the part of Southgate in the London Borough of Enfield is Southgate and Wood Green.
 Until his death in the Brighton bombing in 1984, the constituency was represented by Sir Anthony Berry.
-In 1997, Michael Portillo, who succeeded Sir Anthony, lost the seat to Stephen Twigg, who after two terms lost in his turn to David Burrowes in May 2005.
+In 1997, Michael Portillo, who succeeded Berry, lost the seat to Stephen Twigg, who after two terms lost in his turn to David Burrowes in May 2005.
 In the 2017 general election, Bambos Charalambous defeated Burrowes and became the new representative of the constituency.